NCI-GDC/gdc-docs/docs/Encyclopedia/pages/Seurat_10x_Chromium.md

 ## Overview ##

 Seurat - 10x Chromium is a pipeline used for scRNA-Seq for secondary gene expression analysis at the GDC.
-Secondary gene expression analysis is performed with Seurat - 10x Chromium using tumor alignments and generates transcriptome profiling data.
+Secondary gene expression analysis is performed with Seurat using gene expression data and generates transcriptome profiling data.

 ### Input

-* Tumor MEX - scRNA-Seq
+* MEX (Filtered Counts) - scRNA-Seq

 ### Output